top of page

 Our Work

-We work with fire brigades, agencies, and communities to build practical skills and instructor capacity through hands-on training programs.
+We work with volunteer fire brigades, government agencies, and communities to build practical skills and deepen understanding of wildfire management through hands-on training programs.

-Courses are tailored to local needs and may include:
+Courses are tailored to local needs.
+Content may include:

 Firefighter In Forest